-Algorithmic bias arises when a Machine Learning (ML) model displays disparate predictive and error rates across sub-groups of the population, hurting individuals based on ethnicity, age, gender, or any other sensitive attribute~\citep{Angwin2016,Bartlett2019,Buolamwini2018}.
-This has several causes, from historical biases encoded in the data, to misrepresented populations in data samples, noisy labels, development decisions (\eg, missing values imputation), or simply the nature of learning under severe class-imbalance~\citep{Suresh2019}.
+Algorithmic bias arises when a Machine Learning (ML) model displays disparate error rates across sub-groups of the population, hurting individuals based on ethnicity, age, gender, or any other sensitive attribute~\cite{Angwin2016,Bartlett2019,Buolamwini2018}.
+This has several causes, from historical biases encoded in the data, to misrepresented populations in data samples, noisy labels, development decisions (\eg, missing values imputation), or simply the nature of learning under severe class-imbalance~\cite{Suresh2019}.

-Despite recent awareness, as of today, most companies are unsure of the cost implications of tackling algorithmic bias, not only from model accuracy degradation but also from extra development costs (both human and computational).
-The current ML landscape lacks practical methodologies and tools to seamlessly integrate fairness objectives and bias reduction techniques in existing real-world ML pipelines~\citep{bigdatasocialsciences,saleiro2020dealing}.
+Despite growing awareness, as of today, most companies are unsure of the cost implications of tackling algorithmic bias, not only from model performance degradation but also from extra development costs (both human and computational).
+The current ML landscape lacks practical methodologies and tools to seamlessly integrate fairness objectives and bias reduction techniques in existing real-world ML pipelines~\cite{bigdatasocialsciences}.
 As a consequence, treating fairness as a primary objective when developing ML systems is not yet standard practice.

-Existing bias reduction techniques only target specific stages of the ML pipeline (\eg, data sampling, model training), and often only apply to a single fairness definition or family of ML models~\citep{Zafar2017,Agarwal2018}, limiting their adoption in practice.
-Moreover, the absence of major breakthroughs in algorithmic fairness suggests that an exhaustive search over all possible ML models and bias reduction techniques may be necessary to find optimal trade-offs.
-Figure \ref{fig:intro_tradeoff} illustrates this over thousands of models, each trained with a different hyperparameter configuration.
+Existing bias reduction techniques only target specific stages of the ML pipeline (\eg, data sampling, model training), and often only apply to a single fairness definition or family of ML models~\cite{Zafar2017,Agarwal2018}, limiting their adoption in practice.
+Moreover, the absence of major breakthroughs in algorithmic fairness suggests that an exhaustive search over all models and bias reduction techniques is necessary to find optimal trade-offs.